 When I arrived I was a little disappointed because I expected the building to be much bigger.
 There are some truly fantastic pictures of the complex, the best of them taken at the blue hour.

 But when I arrived it was just after lunch time and the light was anything but great.
 It was also clear that I would not be able to stay long enough to see the complex at night.
 I was just too tired from the long flight.
 So I focused on some shots inside the complex first.
 The picture above is my favourite.
 There is a very nice contrast in between the dark corners and the strong daylight.
 I also love the bow over the round the lit info desk.

 I quickly learned that I have to make sure that the people are far away from the camera in order to keep them small.
 The smaller the people the bigger the construction.
 The great architectural shots of the design centre that I saw in the internet work exactly like that.
-The only show people in the background or close to it.
-Like in the shot below or the in the info desk shot above.
+They only show people in the background or close to it.
+Like in the shot below or in the image of the info desk above.
 A rather simple discovery but it was very hard for me to change my shooting style.
-In street photography you want to get as close as possible but here it is better to keep a distance.
+In street photography you want to get as close as possible to the people but here it is better to keep a distance.

 FUJIFILM X-Pro2 (14mm, f/5.6, 1/60 sec, ISO1000)